kalsoomlachi99-spec/cpp-prime-number-projects/README.md

 ### 3. Sum of Prime Numbers from 2 to N
-Calculates the sum of all prime numbers within a given range.
+Calculates the sum of all prime numbers within a given range. how many prime numbers exist within a specified range.

-### 4. Prime Numbers in a Range
-Displays all prime numbers between two numbers.

-### 5. Count Prime Numbers
-Counts how many prime numbers exist within a specified range.

 ---